Our site uses cookies to improve the user experience and we recommend accepting its use to take full advantage of the navigation

 “I give you praise, Father”

-One of the aspects of humility is gratitude.
-The arrogant one feels he owes nothing to anybody.
-To feel grateful, we need first to discover our insignificance.
-“Thanks” is one of the first words we teach our children.
+Gratitude is one of the facets of humility.
+The arrogant person considers that they owe nothing to anyone.
+But to be grateful, we need first to discover our insignificance.
+'Thank you' is one of the first words we teach children.
 “I give you praise, Father, Lord of heaven and earth, for although you have hidden these things from the wise and the learned you have revealed them to the childlike” (Lk 10:21).

-A sensible soul feels the need to express its gratitude.
-It is the only way for us to reciprocate for the divine favors received.
-“What do you possess that you have not received?”
-(1Co 4:7).
-We must certainly “give thanks to God the Father, through his Son, in the Holy Spirit, because in his great love for us He took pity on us, and when we were dead in our sins he brought us to life with Christ, so that in him we might be a new creation” (St. Leo the Great).
+A sensitive soul feels the need to express its gratitude.
+This is the only thing we humans can do to respond to divine favors.
+“What joy should it not bring to the lowly hearts of men?
+Beloved, let us give thanks to God the Father, through his Son, in the Holy Spirit, because in his great love for us he took pity on us, and when we were dead in our sins he brought us to life with Christ, so that in him we might be a new creation.”
+(Saint Leo the Great).

 Thoughts on Today's Gospel